Areas of Specialization

 Professor Meese graduated first in his class with high honors in Ancient Greek from the College of William and Mary, where he also earned a secondary concentration in Economics.
 He then attended the University of Chicago Law School from which he graduated with honors, served as a Comment Editor on the Law Review, earned a John M. Olin Fellowship in Law & Economics, and was elected to Order of the Coif.
 After law school he clerked for Judge Frank H. Easterbrook of the U.S. Court of Appeals for the Seventh Circuit and Justice Antonin Scalia of the U.S. Supreme Court.
-He was admitted to the Virginia Bar and practiced law at Skadden, Arps, Slate, Meagher and Flom in Washington, D.C.
+He was admitted to the Virginia and District of Columbia Bars and practiced law at Skadden, Arps, Slate, Meagher and Flom in Washington, D.C.

 Professor Meese joined the William and Mary faculty in 1995 and was a Visiting Professor of Law at the University of Virginia in the 2001-2002 academic year.
 He was the Cabell Research Professor of Law in 2001-2002, 2011-2012, 2013-2014, 2014-15, and 2018-19, and was the Tazewell Taylor Research Professor in 2016-17.
 He is a 2022-2023 Dean's Faculty Fellow.

-Meese is the author or co-author of more than thirty five scholarly articles and essays appearing in The Green Bag, Antitrust Bulletin, Virginia Law & Business Review, Harvard Law Review Forum, Cornell Journal of Law and Public Policy, Antitrust Law Journal, Harvard Journal of Law and Public Policy, Law and Contemporary Problems, the William and Mary Bill of Rights Journal, and the University of Pennsylvania, Creighton, Fordham, Michigan, George Mason, Illinois, Boston University, Cornell, Southern California, Iowa, UCLA, North Carolina, Minnesota, Florida State, NYU, Wake Forest, University of Chicago, and William and Mary law reviews.
+Meese is the author or co-author of nearly 50 scholarly articles and essays appearing one or more times in The Green Bag, Antitrust Bulletin, Virginia Law & Business Review, Harvard Law Review Forum, Cornell Journal of Law and Public Policy, Hastings Law Journal, Antitrust Law Journal, Harvard Journal of Law and Public Policy, the Georgetown Law Journal, Law and Contemporary Problems, the William & Mary Bill of Rights Journal, and the University of Pennsylvania, Creighton, Fordham, Michigan, George Mason, Illinois, Boston University, Cornell, Southern California, Iowa, UCLA, North Carolina, Minnesota, Florida State, NYU, Wake Forest, University of Chicago, and William & Mary law reviews.
 He is a frequent lecturer on antitrust issues and has served as a referee for the Journal of Legal Studies, Journal of the History of Economic Thought, Journal of Competition Law and Economics, Harvard Law Review, Stanford Law Review, University of Chicago Law Review, Yale Law Journal and William & Mary Policy Review.